Misbah has always wanted to pursue writing as a career. She writes on different topics, She loves to do research work as well.

 Gout often occurs year after year without even thinking about it.
-Acute inflammation of the joint begins and passes - simply taking pain medication and not even realizing that the disease is progressing further.
+Acute inflammation of the joint begins and passes simply by taking pain medication and not even realizing that the disease is progressing further.

 Such patients are already developing subcutaneous nodules or even developing internal organ damage.
-Indeed, no joint inflammation should be ignored (usually the toe joint is affected, but other joints may also be affected), as these inflammations are very likely to recur and become more frequent, and NSAIDs will provide only short-term relief without resolving the underlying the cause of the disease.
+Indeed, no joint inflammation should be ignored (usually the toe joint is affected, but other joints may also be affected), as these inflammations are very likely to recur and become more frequent, and NSAIDs will provide only short-term relief without resolving the underlying cause of the disease.

-However, there is a tendency for patients to seek help only when no one is helping anymore.
+There is a tendency for patients to seek help only when no one is helping anymore.
 Such patients often admit that the first inflammatory attacks of the joints began to plague five or ten years ago.
 Of course, the course of the disease can vary greatly.
 Some have only a few seizures in a lifetime, while others develop chronic joint inflammation that requires lifelong treatment.

 How Gout is Diagnosed?